Why Is Boudoir Photography So Expensive? The Real Cost Explained

 Let's say this straight up and straight away

-I'm now going to break this down more.
-A lot of this isn't just my opinion — it's coming from my experience as a professional photographer who's been doing boudoir for over five years, working in the industry for more than a decade, and also as a feminist woman who's heard way too many horror stories about other photographers … but also seen a lot of a lot of positive stories from other amazing photographers as well as amazing experiences from other people who have shot with other incredible photographers.
+I'm now going to break down the boudoir photography cost.
+A lot of this isn't just my opinion, it’s anecdotes and data from not only my clients, but boudoir photographers and their clients around the world.
+It's coming from my experience as a professional photographer who's been doing boudoir since 2020, working in the industry for more than a decade, and also as a feminist woman who's heard way too many horror stories about other photographers … but I have also seen a lot of a lot of positive stories from other amazing photographers and their clients.

 When I transitioned fully into boudoir, it was really difficult to set my prices and it still is.